shoeffner/mthesis/src/gaze_library.md

 process.
 Additionally to the debug +GUI, a small window showing the current measured gaze point using a green cross on a black background is shown when using `simple_tracking`.
-It also implements the main loop of the program: As soon as it is closed, Gaze will close its debug +GUI as well and stop tracking.
+It also implements the main loop of the program: As soon as it is closed, \Gaze{} will close its debug +GUI as well and stop tracking.

-![Gaze's debug GUI.
+![\Gaze{}'s debug GUI.
 On the left the pipeline steps are listed along with their computation times in \si{\micro\second}.
 The tabs can be used to switch between pipeline step visualizations.](gazedebuggui.png){#fig:gazedebuggui}